Mouzayan/mouzayan/README.md

 ## 🔭  Currently contributing Lean 4 proofs for Gloas consensus protocol logic in Etheorem

-See merged upstream PRs in my contribution activity.
+See merged upstream PRs in the contribution activity below.